ChandanaKoppula/osmosys-learning/php/php-beginners.md

 http://abhinavsingh.com/blog/2008/11/what-happens-before-you-finally-viewed-this-page/

+#### By the end of this task you should be able to -

+1. Understand the request-response cycle
+2. Understand the purpose of a server
+3. Understand the purpose of a browser.

 ## Task 2 - Installing the LAMP/WAMP stack on your machine.

 - If you are a Microsoft Windows user, please access this URL to learn how to install WAMP on your machine. - http://youtu.be/3j5lxcV_320
 - If you are a Linux user, the installation process might defer based on the distribution you use.
 Any article that you find on digitalocean.com should be a good place to start on how to install the LAMP stack on Linux.
 - Ensure that you are install PHP version 5.4 or above.

+#### By the end of this task you should be able to -

+1. Install LAMP stack on Windows or Linux based PC's.

 ## Task 3 - Understanding the LAMP/WAMP Stack.